reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

 ✔ Seamless integration across appearance, animation, and feedback systems
 ✔ User definable `computedValidity` for validation logic delegation
 ✔ Conditional CSS variables (`--va-was-*`) to determine previous validity state (useful for animating from prev validity state to new one)
-✔ Deterministic disabled handling: always unvalidated when disabled, with immediate recomputation on re-enable
+✔ Deterministic restricted handling: always unvalidated when restricted, with immediate recomputation when unrestricted

 ## 📦 Installation
 Install **@reusable-ui/validity-state** via npm or yarn: